-- a) The Corporation is responsible for evaluating the performance of all traffic law enforcement authorities; - b) Performance evaluation must be conducted on monthly basis through collation of all traffic law enforcement authority's performance reports; and - c) The traffic law enforcement authority must evaluate its own performance on a quarterly basis by collating all officer performance reports
+- a) The Corporation is responsible for evaluating the performance of all traffic law enforcement authorities. - b) Performance evaluation must be conducted informally on monthly basis with the collation of all traffic law enforcement authorities. - c) The traffic law enforcement authority must evaluate its own performance on a quarterly basis by collating all officer performance reports 2.7 Evaluation of performance of the authority

-2.3 Evaluation of issues influencing performance
+2.4 Evaluation of issues influencing performance

-- a) Each traffic law enforcement authority must evaluate all issues that influenced the performance of the authority for the preceding quarter and include such issues in the performance report to be submitted to the Chief of Traffic; - b) Issues that negatively influence performance shall be "interrogated" thoroughly and solutions to these issues must be developed and included in the report; and - c) Issues that positively influence performance must be summarised and included in the report as best practice.
+- a) Each traffic law enforcement authority must evaluate all issues that influenced the performance of the authority for the preceding quarter and include such issues in the performance report to be submitted to the Chief of Traffic. - b) Issues that negatively influenced performance shall be "interrogated" thoroughly and solutions to these issues must be developed and included in the report. - c) Issues that positively influenced performance must be summarised and included in the report as best practise.

-2.4 Preparation of performance report
+2.5 Preparation of performance report

-- a) Each traffic law enforcement authority must include all performance data and issues that influenced performance as well as all other information as specified in a performance report; and - b) The traffic law enforcement authority must submit the report to the Municipal Manager or Provincial Head of Department when completed.
+- a) Each traffic law enforcement authority must include all performance data and issues that influenced performance as well as all other information as specified in a performance report. - b) The traffic law enforcement authority must submit the report to the Municipal Manager or Provincial Head of Department when completed.

-2.5 Content and format of performance report
+2.4 Content and format of performance report

-- a) The performance report must be in a similar format to that of the prescribed forms used for recording data; - b) The data must be included in the performance report; - c) A report must be created in a similar format to the individual performance data forms, indicating the average performance of an officer at the authority; and - d) All the performance data as well as issues influencing performance, along with other data required, must be included in the report.
+- a) The performance report must be in a similar format to that of the prescribed forms used for recording data. - b) The data must be included in the performance report. - c) A report must be created in a similar format to the individual performance data forms, indicating the average performance of an officer at the authority. - d) All the performance data as well as issues influencing performance, along with other data required, must be included in the report.

-2.6 Submission of reports to the Chief of Traffic
+2.5 Submission of reports to the Chief of Traffic